ihavedirt/midi_app/README.md

 # MIDI Park

-A web based MIDI keyboard interactive.
-Play various instruments and games.
+A web based MIDI keyboard interactive environment.
+You can play various instruments and games (games are currently work in progress).

-Sandbox mode

-Includes modular audio engine with real-time MIDI input and dynamic instrument loading
+Includes modular audio engine with real-time MIDI input and dynamic instrument loading.